-Different sizes and formats of sketchbook (and the paper inside) work best for different settings.
+Different sizes and formats of the sketchbook (and the paper inside) work best for different settings.
 A pocket-sized one is perfect for carrying about every day, while a large, hardback one is great for a dedicated outing to do some sketching for possible paintings.
-The most important thing, I believe, is that you need to like a particular sketchbook -- the way it feels in your hand, the quality of the paper, the cover -- or you won't feel like using it.
-This is a selection of sketchbooks I think are great for painting sketches or doing thumbnails to plan a painting.
+The most important thing is that you like your sketchbook—the way it feels in your hand, the quality of the paper, the cover—or you won't feel like using it.
+This is a selection of sketchbooks that are great for painting sketches or doing thumbnails to plan a painting.

-If I'm going somewhere with the intention of sketching, my A3-size version of Daler-Rowney's wire-bound, hardcover sketchbook is what I take, along with a permanent pen, watercolor sketching set, and waterbrush.
+If you're going somewhere with the intention of sketching, the A3-size version of Daler-Rowney's wire-bound, hardcover sketchbook is ideal, along with a permanent pen, watercolor sketching set, and water brush.

-Having a stiff cover eliminates the need to take a board to support the paper, and being wire-bound means it folds completely open at any page.
-I can work in it in various ways, such as holding it in one arm or propping it up on my knees or against a daypack.
+Having a stiff cover eliminates the need to bring along a board to support the paper, and being wire-bound means it folds completely open at any page.
+You can work in it in various ways, such as holding it in one arm or propping it up on your knees or against a daypack.
 The paper is 65lb (100gsm) so it does buckle if it gets very wet with paint, but will stand up to acrylic paint as well as watercolor.

 There's something seriously tactile about a Moleskine sketchbook (well, if you don't mind leather).
-They're beautifully made, feel lovely in your hand, and the piece of elastic enables you to either find where you are easily or keeps the sketchbook pages safely closed.
+They're beautifully made, feel lovely in your hand, and the piece of elastic enables you to either easily find where you are or keep the sketchbook pages safely closed.

-Leather-bound notebooks available in various colors, with the option to have an image of yours laser-engraved on the cover.
-A lovely way to personalize an art journal before you've even started filling the pages!
+These leather-bound notebooks are available in various colors, with the option to have an image of yours laser-engraved on the cover.
+A lovely way to personalize an art journal before you've even started filling the pages.

-Hand Book's artist journals are very similar to Moleskines except they're covered in fabric, not leather.
-They come in various colors (black, green, blue, or red) and formats include a wide, landscape sketchbook that would be perfect for landscapes or cityscapes.Continue to 5 of 7 below.
+Hand Book's artist journals are similar to Moleskines except they're covered in fabric, not leather.
+They come in various colors (black, green, blue, or red) and formats include a wide, landscape sketchbook that would be perfect for landscapes or cityscapes.Continue to 5 of 6 below.

 If you find drawing outlines for thumbnails tedious or get distracted by the shape of your outline not being perfect, then you should look at Moleskine's storyboard sketchbook which already has them printed.
 One drawback is that they're all of similar size or dimensions, but don't forget you can turn the sketchbook 90 degrees or crop the outline.

 If you miss the texture of canvas when painting in a sketchbook or think you may do some sketches or studies you will want to frame, then try a pad of canvas paper.
-I find the cardboard at the back of some pads isn't quite stiff enough and so clip a pad to a board.
+The cardboard at the back of some pads isn't quite stiff enough and so you may need to clip your pad to a board.